naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 #### They cram too much into too small of a timeframe

 So, enough with the moral qualms about the interview; let's discuss the structure.
-I noted above how the typical interviewing process works.
-Having interviewed a good number of candidates myself, it makes sense what people are testing for in each phase of the interview.
-The purpose of the introduction and the behavioral questions is to get a sense of culture fit with the candidate.
-Here, we are looking for answers that present insightful views into their decision making process, and their ability to communicate and gel with the team.
-Cool, makes sense.
-With the technical portion of the interview, we hope to get enough information to make a judgement on the candidate's:

-* ability to code in a language of their (or our) choosing,
-* analyze and solve a problem
-* demonstrate knowledge of design patterns, testing, and clean code architecture
-* familiarity with data structures, algorithms of the problem
-* technical communication skills and coach-ability if they are stuck

-And the last part of the interview is designed so we can allow the candidate some time to ask us questions so we can pitch the company favorably to them (aka make them drink the kool-aid).
+I noted above how the typical interviewing process works, and the interviewer's intentions at each stage.
 While its admirable to try and evaluate each of these important aspects, it's unreasonable to think that 1 or 2 interviewers can accurately glean this information in a single 1 hour interview.
 This is why some interviewers can wildly disagree with each other about a candidate's skill.

 Whats the accepted solution?
 Let's introduce a tool like greenhouse, and have a whole suite of engineers take time out of their day and rapid-fire interview the poor candidate (who is probably sweating profusely right now in the conference room you left them in).
 The law of averages will save us!
 If we all agree we *like* this candidate, then let's let her pass.
 But if one of us didn't get a good vibe?
 Well, "its better to pass on a good candidate than hire a bad one", so it's sayonara and good luck to you.